MayaPosch/NymphCast/README.md

 Or (building and running on Windows & other **desktop** platforms):

 1. Download or clone the project repository
-5. Ensure the Qt5 SDK is installed along with libPoco, NymphRPC & LibNymphCast.
+2. Ensure the Qt5 SDK is installed along with libPoco, NymphRPC & LibNymphCast.
-6. Create `player/NymphCastPlayer/build` folder and change into it.
+3. Create `player/NymphCastPlayer/build` folder and change into it.
-7. Execute `qmake ..` followed by `make`.
+4. Execute `qmake ..` followed by `make`.
-8. The player binary is created either in the same build folder or in a `debug/` sub-folder.
+5. The player binary is created either in the same build folder or in a `debug/` sub-folder.

+With **MSVC** toolchain:

+1. Download or clone the project repository.
+2. Ensure [vcpkg](https://vcpkg.io/) is installed and on the system path.
+3. Compile from native x64 MSVC shell using `Setup-NMake-vcpkg.bat`.
+4. Create [InnoSetup](https://jrsoftware.org/isinfo.php)-based installer using `Setup-NMake-vcpkg.bat package` with IS binaries on the system path.

 On **Android**: